o2.co.uk - digital service strategy

 For UK mobile telecommunication provider, o2, Razorfish London was asked to provide their vision for a service-level redesign across in-store and online consumer touch-points.

 Below are a few snippets of the process I went through:

 my role: customer journey mapping

-Over the course of the service, I mapped the customer's mental model (their internal thought process) against a traditional consumer lifecycle spanning the 18 month contract that most pay-monthly phone users held at the time.
-There was a focus on customer retention more so than customer acquisition.
+Over the course of the service, I mapped the customer's mental model (their internal thought-processes) against a traditional consumer lifecycle spanning the 18 month contract that most pay-monthly phone users held at the time.
+There was a large focus on customer retention more so than customer acquisition.

 my role: UI designs

-To support the strategical approach above, and to help visually articulate how some of these new touch-points manifested, I also created a number of blue-sky wireframes which were then turned in to Photoshop compositions:
+To support this strategical approach and to help visually articulate how some of these new touch-points could manifest, I created a handful of blue-sky wireframes which were then turned in to Photoshop compositions, as shown below: